Air Coryell: Mike Martz's version

 The Mike Martz variant was a much more aggressive passing offense, frequently deploying pre-snap motion and shifts, with the running game often forgotten.
 There is much less of a focus on play action.
 The Martz variant favored an elusive feature back who can catch the ball, such as Hall of Famer Marshall Faulk, over the power runners the Turner scheme prefers.
 Martz credited both his influences on his variation of the offensive system and his overall coaching philosophy to Don Coryell.
 Martz first learned the Air Coryell offense as an assistant coach working under his mentor, Ernie Zampese.
 Martz continued learning the offense in the mid-90s as the quarterbacks coach of the Washington Redskins, working under the tutelage of head coach Norv Turner.

 In 1999, Martz, then serving as offensive coordinator for Hall of Fame head coach Dick Vermeil, helped pilot the St. Louis Rams to victory in Super Bowl XXXIV.
 The Rams' offense, which was also known as "The Greatest Show on Turf", featured Hall of Fame QB Kurt Warner, who was the NFL MVP for the 1999 season (Warner earned another NFL MVP award in 2001).
 RB Marshall Faulk also played a prominent role in the St. Louis offense that season.
-Faulk won the NFL MVP award in 2000, and he would also win 3 straight AP NFL Offensive of the Year awards from 1999-2001.
+Faulk won the NFL MVP award in 2000, and he would also win 3 straight AP NFL Offensive of the Year awards from 1999 to 2001.
 Additionally, St. Louis's offensive line was strong, anchored by multiple-time Pro Bowler and fellow Hall of Famer Orlando Pace.
 Lastly, the Rams' receiving core was impressive, featuring 4 strong wide receivers: Hall of Fame WR Isaac Bruce, Torry Holt, Ricky Proehl and Az-Zahir Hakim.
 When Vermeil retired after Super Bowl XXXIV, Martz replaced him as head coach, starting in the 2000 season.
 The Rams set a new NFL record for total offensive yards that same season, with 7,335.
 5,492 of those were passing yards, also a new NFL team record.
-From 1999-2001, St. Louis became the only team in NFL history to score 500+ points in 3 consecutive years.
+From 1999 to 2001, St. Louis became the only team in NFL history to score 500+ points in 3 consecutive years.
 In all, the Rams totaled 1,569 points, more than any other NFL team in any 3-year stretch.
 The Rams also became the first team to gain more than 20,000 yards of total offense in a 3-year stretch.
-Martz coached the Rams from 2000-2005, compiling a 53-32 regular season record and a 3-4 playoff record.
+Martz coached the Rams from 2000 to 2005, compiling a 53-32 regular season record and a 3-4 playoff record.

-Meanwhile, Vermeil came out of retirement to coach the Kansas City Chiefs from 2001-2005.
+Meanwhile, Vermeil came out of retirement to coach the Kansas City Chiefs from 2001 to 2005.
 Despite having decent success in Kansas City, he wasn't able to lead the Chiefs to a Super Bowl appearance.
 However, in 2022, Vermeil earned induction into the Pro Football Hall of Fame for his work as an NFL head coach.